kalafut/brokenmold/content/post/2014-01-01-determine-a-using-html-node-with-firefox.md

 ---
+categories:
+- firefox splinter
+comments: false
+date: 2014-01-01T10:09:26-08:00
+title: Determine a unique selector with Firefox
 type: post
-title: "Determine a unique selector with Firefox"
-date: 2014-01-01T10:09:26-08:00
-comments: false
-categories: [ firefox splinter]
 ---

 I use [splinter](http://splinter.cobrateam.info/) to automate downloading information from banks and